 \subsection{3D shape retrieval from the real-world}

 The superior representation power of {\SubdivNet} allows us to effectively extract global shape descriptors for arbitrary 3D meshes.
-We demonstrate this using the task of 3D shape retrieval from partially-observed point clouds captured by an Asus Xtion Pro Live 3D sensor.
+We demonstrate this by retrieving 3D shapes from from partially-observed point clouds captured by an Asus Xtion Pro Live 3D sensor.
 By jointly embedding both point clouds and meshes into the latent feature space, shape retrieval can be implemented as nearest neighbor search in the Euclidean-structured latent manifold.
-Specifically, to build such a latent space, we first train a denoising point cloud variational auto-encoder using the encoder architecture from \cite{DBLP:conf/cvpr/QiSMG17} and the decoder network from \cite{fan2017point}.
-The point clouds are synthesized from the mesh dataset with virtual cameras.
-Then we extract the bottleneck features (dimension = 32) corresponding to all point clouds in our dataset and use them to directly supervise SubdivNet, obtaining a mapping from the mesh space to the latent space.
+Specifically, to build such a latent space, we first trained a denoising point cloud variational auto-encoder using the encoder architecture from \cite{DBLP:conf/cvpr/QiSMG17} and the decoder network from \cite{fan2017point}.
+The point clouds were synthesized from the mesh dataset with virtual cameras.
+Then we extracted the bottleneck features (dimension = 32) corresponding to all the point clouds in our dataset and used them to directly supervise SubdivNet, obtaining a mapping from mesh space to the latent space.

-\revise{ We train our network using the chair models from the COSEG dataset~\cite{DBLP:journals/tog/WangAK0CC12}.
-The evaluation on the synthetic point clouds gives top1, top5, and top10 recall rates of 76.8\%, 83.3\%, and 88.0\%, respectively.
-Fig.~\ref{fig:retrieval} shows retrieval results for both synthetic point clouds and real-world depth scans. }
+The chair models from the COSEG dataset~\cite{DBLP:journals/tog/WangAK0CC12} were used to train our network.
+Evaluation on the synthetic point clouds gives top1, top5, and top10 recall rates of 76.8\%, 83.3\%, and 88.0\%, respectively.
+Fig.~\ref{fig:retrieval} shows retrieval results for both synthetic point clouds and real-world depth scans.